What happens to Housing Benefit when my child turns 16+?

-Housing benefit helps to pay your rent.
+Housing Benefit helps to pay your rent.
 You get a payment for yourself and an amount for each child who lives with you.
 The amount you get could change as your child gets older.

-If you only have one child and child benefit stops you will be treated as a single person for benefits.
-Your Housing Benefit, and other benefits you get may stop and you may need to claim universal credit for help pay your rent.
+If you only have one child and Child Benefit stops you will be treated as a single person for benefits.
+Your Housing Benefit, and other benefits you get may stop and you may need to claim Universal Credit instead.

 - your child is 18 to 25 years old and getting their own Universal Credit, Income Support, Jobseeker’s Allowance or Employment and Support Allowance during the assessment phase

 - your child is not working or works less than 16 hours per week

 If you child is 18 or over and working 16 or more hours per week your Housing Benefit will not be reduced if you are receiving:-

 - the Care Component of Disability Living Allowance

 - the Daily Living Component of Personal Independence Payment